rocicorp/replicache/doc/setup.md

 It's a little bit more work than an all-in-one system like Firebase, but you can implement it directly against your own stack without reliance on a giant third-party system.

 This particular application is trivial, but the techniques generalize to much more complex systems.
 For example, see [Replidraw](https://replidraw.vercel.app) our realtime collaborative graphics editor.

+## Feedback

+We would love to have your feedback about this setup guide: was it easy to follow, is there anything that's unclear, suggestions for improvements, etc. Please feel free to [contact us](https://replicache.dev/#contact) with your feedback!